SmartThingsDIY/arduino-uno-aws-weather-station/README.md

 What is humidity?
 -----------------
-Humidity is the water vapor around you mixed with air.
+Humidity is the water vapour around you mixed with air.
 It is measured in %.
-So, if the humidity is 60%, then 60% of the air around you is water vapor.
+So, if the humidity is 60%, then 60% of the air around you is water vapour.
 If it is 100%, then it means either the sensor is not correct, the sensor is broken/damaged, the Arduino crashed, the Arduino can't receive any signal, there's an error in the code or you're underwater(1).
 If it's 0%, it means all the reasons above except the last one, you're in space or you're in the middle of a desert(2).

 (1) Correction: it means the air cannot hold any more water.
 (2) The air in a desert does contain some water but it is a very little amount compared to a normal place.
 The Sahara Desert has a mean humidity of 25%.